 The buyer received some initial ballpark estimates for the septic work before they made the first offer.
-There were no other offers out there, though the home was being shown a bit.
-It was in surprisingly good condition, requiring the addition of a heater for immediate occupancy if the septic was right.
+There were no other offers on the table at the time, although the home was being shown a bit.
+It appeared to be in surprisingly good condition, requiring the addition of a heater for immediate occupancy if the septic was right.

-The buyer offered $108,000 with 20% down, contingent upon the granting of the septic variance and the seller paying $10,000 for septic installation before closing, as the new lender required that.
+The buyer offered $108,000 with 20% down, contingent upon the granting of the septic variance and the seller paying $10,000 for septic installation before closing.
+The buyer's lender required that.

 Items of Contention

 The point is to never quit with a bank.
 As long as they keep coming back with counter-offers, you do the same.
 At some point, you'll make a deal, and it might be better than you ever expected.